When you need words for your recruitment website

 PAW Associates

-The original PAW Associates website was the very first site I wrote content for.
-Owner Penny-Anne Winter is someone I have worked with off and on for almost 20 years, firstly when I was an account handler at various advertising agencies and she was at a couple of large recruitment companies - Parity and Robert Half - and latterly when Penny set up her own business, PAW Associates, and I had switched from being a 'suit' to a creative and started my own copywriting business.
+The PAW Associates website was the very first site I wrote content for when I went freelance in 2001.
+Owner Penny-Anne Winter is someone I'd worked with off and on for almost 20 years, firstly as an account handler at various advertising agencies when she was at a couple of large recruitment companies - Parity and Robert Half - and latterly when Penny set up her own business, PAW Associates, and I'd switched from being a 'suit' to a creative.
 Whilst not the most 'all singing, all dancing' site, what I liked particularly about working on this project was the fact that Penny asked me to source images as well as produce the content.
 That meant I was able to have input into the design aspect of the site.
 The brief was that it had to be people centric, but Penny didn't want flat, bog standard shots of people smiling at each other across a boardroom table, staring intently at a computer screen or shaking hands.
 Instead we selected imagery that did indeed reflect 'people' but in a more striking way.